-For the 2017 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death are the same as those used in the 2016 Trustees Report.
-The assumed ultimate rates of reduction apply fully for years after 2040 in the projection.
-For years between the most recent observed data and the full implementation of the ultimate rates of reduction after 2040, there is a transition from recently observed trends by age, sex, and cause to the ultimate assumed rates of reduction.
+For the 2018 Trustees Report, the ultimate annual rates of mortality reduction by age and cause of death are the same as those used for the 2017 Trustees Report.
+The assumed ultimate rates of reduction apply fully for years 2042 and later in the projection.
+For years between the most recent observed data and the full implementation of the ultimate rates of reduction in 2042, there is a transition from recently observed trends by age, sex, and cause to the ultimate assumed rates of reduction.

-Projections for this report reflect final NCHS data for 2014, final Medicare data for 2013, and preliminary Medicare data for 2014.
-These new data show continued mortality reductions that are generally smaller than those projected in last year's report by age, sex, and cause.
-These additional data result in higher death rates at the start of the long-range projection period than expected a year ago, as well as higher death rates throughout the projection period.
-Incorporating these new data results in an increase (improvement) in the long-range actuarial balance, under the intermediate set of assumptions, of about 0.04 percent of taxable payroll.
+Projections for this report reflect final National Center for Health Statistics (NCHS) data for 2015, final Medicare data for 2014, and preliminary Medicare data for 2015.
+These new data show an increase in just about every sex/age-group, with death rates higher than those projected in last year's report.
+These additional data result in higher death rates at the start of the long-range projection period than projected for last year's report, as well as higher death rates throughout the projection period.
+Incorporating these new data results in an increase (improvement) in the long-range actuarial balance, under the intermediate set of assumptions, of about 0.05 percent of taxable payroll.